Warm Spring? whatever is that?

 So if you are SPRING you are always WARM, always LIGHT and always CLEAR - these 3 characteristics have to be present to actually determine you as a Spring.

-natural coloring is warm and sunny, light and gentle, fresh and clear with a stunning color palette.
+Your natural coloring is warm and sunny, light and gentle, fresh and clear with a stunning color palette.

-This beautiful color palette will give you a wide mix of the very best shades to experiment, play with and enjoy!
+You'll find a wide mix of the very best shades to experiment, play with and enjoy!

 A True Spring color swatch should include shades of every color - reds, blues, greens, yellows, purples, greys, beige, browns.
 Each one has elements of the Warm, Light and Bright that complements your natural coloring.